json-api/json-api/implementations/index.md

 ### <a href="#server-libraries-net" id="server-libraries-net" class="headerlink"></a> .NET

 * [JsonApiNet](https://github.com/l8nite/JsonApiNet) lets you quickly deserialize JSON:API documents into C# entities.
 Supports compound documents, complex type mapping from attributes, attribute mapping, and more.
 [See the README](https://github.com/l8nite/JsonApiNet/blob/master/README.md) for full details.
 * [NJsonApi](https://github.com/jacek-gorgon/NJsonApi) is a .NET server implementation of the standard.
-It aims at good extensibility and performance while maintaining developer-friendliness with interchangable convenions and builder-style configuration.
+It aims at good extensibility and performance while maintaining developer-friendliness with interchangeable conventions and builder-style configuration.
 * [Migrap.AspNet.Mvc.Jsonapi](https://github.com/migrap/Migrap.AspNet.Mvc.Jsonapi) is an ASP.NET 5 (vNext) library that allows for existing code to build JSON:API responses through output formatters.
 * [Saule](https://github.com/joukevandermaas/saule/) is a small JSON:API 1.0 compatible library that integrates well with established Web API conventions.
 It has complete documentation and near 100% test coverage.
 * [JsonApiDotNetCore](https://github.com/json-api-dotnet/JsonApiDotNetCore) is an ASP.Net Core server implementation targeting .Net Standard.
 Based on the [JR](https://github.com/cerebris/jsonapi-resources) implementation, it provides all the required controllers and middleware to get your application up and running with as little boilerplate as possible.
 * [Hypermedia.JsonApi.WebApi](https://github.com/cosullivan/Hypermedia/) is a Web API media type formatter for reading and writing JSON:API.
 It supports an external resource model definition and natively includes related resources.
 * [JsonApiSerializer](https://github.com/codecutout/JsonApiSerializer) is a configurationless JSON:API serialization and deserialization library implemented as a Json.NET `JsonSerializerSetting`.
-It leverages the existing power and flexiability of Json.NET while providing a sensible default mapping between JSON:API and CLR objects.
+It leverages the existing power and flexibility of Json.NET while providing a sensible default mapping between JSON:API and CLR objects.
 * [JsonApiFramework.Server](https://github.com/scott-mcdonald/JsonApiFramework) is a *portable* .NET Standard/Core server-side framework where developers define the domain model of the resources of a hypermedia API server either through configuration and/or conventions called a *service model*.
 With a *service model* developers can use a *document context* that represents a session with a JSON:API compound *document* for reading or writing of various JSON:API abstractions such as resources, resource identifiers, relationships, links, meta information, error objects, and version information all serialized/deserialized as high level CLR objects with automatic generation of JSON:API hypermedia.

 ### <a href="#server-libraries-java" id="server-libraries-java" class="headerlink"></a> Java